 FOR IMMEDIATE RELEASE:

-WASHINGTON, D.C. — OutWrite is pleased to announce its fourth Chapbook Competition, running from March 15th to May 15th.
-The winning chapbooks will be celebrated at the 2022 OutWrite LGBTQ literary festival.
+WASHINGTON, D.C. — OutWrite is pleased to announce its fifth Chapbook Competition, running from June 1st to June 30th.
+The winning chapbooks will be celebrated at the 2023 OutWrite LGBTQ literary festival.

 Winning chapbooks will be selected in three categories by the competition judges: